MoonlightCapital/MoonlightBot-docs/support/premium.md

 When this occurs, an announcement will be posted and a relevant note will appear in MoonlightBot's command responses.
 Watch out for those so you don't miss the deal!

-You will also receive the 'Booster' role in the server, so everyone can see your special way of supporting us.
+You will also receive the **Booster** role in the server, so everyone can see your special way of supporting us.

 ### Giveaways, volunteering, and other rewards